July 25, 2022

 - and finally, identify post-migration activities.

-2. Lack of experience with Project Server/Project Online/FluentBooks by Migration team
+2. Lack of experience with Project Server/Project Online/FluentBooks by the Migration team

 3. Lack of understanding of Project Online’s technical boundaries

 There are technical limitations and specifics that you need to understand, as in any software system.
-A major one is the concept of throttling within SharePoint and Project Online, which defines how much data can be uploaded simultaneously.
-In addition, there are technical boundaries with regards to what can actually be migrated; for example, some customizations in your Project Server and SharePoint that can’t be taken to Project Online as is.
+A major one is a concept of throttling within SharePoint and Project Online, which defines how much data can be uploaded simultaneously.
+In addition, there are technical boundaries regarding what can be migrated; for example, some customizations in your Project Server and SharePoint that can’t be taken to Project Online as is.
 Identify them upfront and manage those exceptions.

-4. Incomplete validation of migrated data prior to proceeding to the next step
+4. Incomplete validation of migrated data before proceeding to the next step

 The best way to do this is by reporting your source data against the target data in the environments and using data comparison wizards in FluentBooks.